 All master's and doctoral option course work requires continuous enrollment until completion.
-See Automatic Enrollment - Master's Option Course Work (p.
-67).
-Students enrolled in at least three hours of master's option course work, excluding the capstone course, will be considered full time for purposes of enrollment verification for loan deferment, but not for purposes of determining eligibility for veteran's benefits or financial aid.
-This deferment is limited to no more than three long semesters of enrollment.
+See Automatic Enrollment - Graduate Option Course Work.
+Students enrolled in at least three hours of graduate option course work, excluding the capstone course, will be considered full time for purposes of enrollment verification for loan deferment, but not for purposes of determining eligibility for veteran's benefits or financial aid.
 Students who plan to graduate at the end of their last semester of Master's Option enrollment must file an application to graduate by the stated deadlines.